davidkkuan/getting-and-cleaning-data/README.md

 David Kuan

-Repo for the submission of the course project for the Johns Hopkins Getting and Cleaning Data course.
+Repo for the submission of the Course project in Getting and Cleaning Data course.

 ### Overview
 This project serves to demonstrate the collection and cleaning of a tidy data set that can be used for subsequent